 Reims

-The hub of Champagne and wineries, Reims lies at Grand Est region of northeastern France.
+The hub of Champagne and wineries, Reims lies in the Grand Est region of northeastern France.
 It houses the famous cathedral where royal coronations took place for almost 10,000 years.